Donnervoegel/java/docs/{MAIN CLIENT MEETING FILE}FormalQuestions with Roles and headers.md

 - Is the system responsible for checking to see if a student is eligible to take the course?
 - Are there time limits as to when the course can be modified?

-#### Chazz Young chazzy@sfu.ca

-Students

-- Are students interacting with this system at all?
-- If not, will the system be responsible for showing grades in some other way?
-- If so, what can the student access?

 #### Stephen Laboucane slabouca@sfu.ca